Newkirk, New Mexico

-Newkirk is a village in Guadalupe County, New Mexico, United States.
+Newkirk is a census-designated place in Guadalupe County, New Mexico, United States.
 The community is located at the junction of Interstate 40 and New Mexico State Road 129; historic U.S. Route 66 also passes through the community.
-Its population was 7 as of the 2010 census.
-Newkirk has a post office serving ZIP Code 88431, and a service station.
+Its population was 8 as of the 2020 census.
+Newkirk has a post office serving ZIP Code 88431.

 History

-Newkirk was originally called Conant, it was founded in the early 20th century along Route 66.
-In the 1930s Newkirk had several restaurants, cabins, four gas stations, as well as De Baca's Trading Post.
+Newkirk was originally called Conant; it was founded in the early 20th century along Route 66.
+In the 1930s, Newkirk had several restaurants, cabins, four gas stations, as well as De Baca's Trading Post.
 It is now considered a ghost town.